Events NY Spring Summit 2026 Day 2 Transcript

 Jon Harding, Executive Advisor (former Conair/Cuisinart CIO) 02:28

 Hello, I'm Jon Harding.
 As it says there, I was the global CIO of Conair Cuisinart, the consumer products company for quite a long time, but I prefer not to say long time.
-I prefer vintage or seasoned.
-Or experienced CIOs become advisors and consultants, right?
+I prefer vintage or seasoned, you know.
+Or the experienced CIOs become advisors and consultants, right?
 Oh, and my word is different.
 Different.
+Different.
+Sorry.

 Ashish Chaturvedi, HFS 02:52